 MemSQL excels at real-time and high throughput query use cases.
 It is a great general purpose database for running both transactional and analytic workloads.
 However, there are use cases which MemSQL is not designed to run.
 Some of these are listed below:

 Object store.
 MemSQL is not designed to be a blob store or “data lake”.
 It is designed for high value data that is structured or semi-structured and ready to query.
 MemSQL has open-source connectors for integrating with a variety of great object stores, including Amazon S3 and Hadoop File System (HDFS).
 See Data Loading for more information.

 Running on low hardware.
 MemSQL is not designed to run on “micro instances”, mobile phones or other low-powered computers.
 It is designed to run on machines with at least 4 cores and 8GB of RAM.
-The easiest way to run MemSQL for development is to use the MemSQL Quick Start Docker Container; see Quick Start with Docker.
+The easiest way to run MemSQL for development is to use the MemSQL Cluster-in-a-Box Docker deployment option; see Single-host.

 In-process database.
 MemSQL is not run as a library or in-process with an application.
 MemSQL is a distributed database which runs in separate processes from the application, and applications connect to MemSQL via a client driver.

 Serializable transactions.
 MemSQL supports extremely fast, distributed “READ-COMMITTED” transactions, but it is not suitable for applications which require “SERIALIZABLE” transactions.

 Why does CREATE TABLE take so long in MemSQL?

 In order to speed up the compilation of queries in MemSQL,

 CREATE TABLE will precompile code used to access and update table indexes.
 This is a one-time operation for each unique table schema, and compiled table code will be cached on disk for future uses.